-- ExpressVPN: This provider is your best bet for all-around optimal VPN service in Argentina and elsewhere.
-The provider delivers fast connections via a comprehensive global server network that provides excellent access to geo-blocked local content around the world.
+- NordVPN: This provider is your best bet for all-around optimal VPN service in Argentina and elsewhere.
+The provider delivers the fastest connections via a multitude of apps that connect to a comprehensive global server network.

-- NordVPN: Argentine users on a budget will appreciate this provider’s low-priced extended subscription options.
-In addition to bargain prices, the provider also offers above-average returns in most service categories.
+- Surfshark: Argentine users on a budget will appreciate this provider’s low-priced extended subscription options.
+In addition to bargain prices, the provider also offers an unlimited simultaneous connections allowance.